 Berret’s Seafood Restaurant and Taphouse “has been voted by locals as ‘Best in Williamsburg’ for over 10 years.”
 When we pulled into the parking lot so we could judge Berret’s for ourselves, a fire truck, ambulance, and police car were arriving as well.
 We parked a few spots away and went in.
 The food indeed was delicious, although we barely could stay awake.

 When we went outside to get the car, however, we found the parking lot crawling with police from seemingly every jurisdiction in the state.
 Quite rudely, we thought, they had encircled the lot with crime tape and were guarding things rather aggressively.
-Dana convinced a policeman to retrieve her iPad, but we couldn’t get to the suitcase that held all my clothes.
+Dana convinced a policeman to retrieve her iPad, but we couldn’t get to the suitcase that held all of Doug’s clothes.
 (Doug’s plan to take everything so that he could change with the temperatures proved unwise.)

 Dana talked to a woman who had pulled in a few spots away from where we parked, who said that as she and her daughter parked, the ground just in front of them exploded.
 Speculation amongst those of us without vehicle access was all over the board, but since nobody would tell us anything we concluded we should just head to the Fat Canary and wait it out.
 (While there we met some delightful people, including folks from New Jersey who know a girl who will be Mallory’s teammate next year.)